-SpaceX set for launch on historic mission after 2-day delay
+SpaceX nails another historic launch by sending used spacecraft to orbit

+The pioneering company, headed by Tesla (TSLA) CEO Elon Musk, launched a Dragon spacecraft Saturday -- that was previously used in a September 2014 mission -- on another mission to resupply the International Space Station.

+The launch was originally supposed to occur on Thursday, but those plans were aborted due to a lightning storm.

-The pioneering company, headed by Tesla (TSLA) CEO Elon Musk, has proven it can reuse a first-stage rocket booster, which blasts the spacecraft toward orbit.
+SpaceX has proven it can reuse a first-stage rocket booster, which blasts the spacecraft toward orbit.
 But this is the first time it's reused the craft that actually goes into orbit.

-The Dragon spacecraft sits at the very top of SpaceX's Falcon 9 rocket and is designed to detach from the rocket once in space.
+Before launch, the Dragon ship sits at the very top of SpaceX's Falcon 9 rocket and is designed to detach from the rocket once in space.
 It then ferries the cargo to the orbiting space station.
-The craft that will be used in this mission was previously flown in a September 2014 trip to the space station.

-SpaceX has completed 10 resupply missions to the ISS since 2012, and, so far, it's used a different Dragon each time.
+This mission will mark SpaceX's 11th resupply missions to the International Space Station since 2012.

+The Dragon spacecraft used in Saturday's mission -- called CRS-11 -- is currently flying overhead, and it will meet up with the space station on June 4.
+If all goes well, a giant robotic arm attached to the space station will swing out to capture the Dragon as it flies by.
+Then, it docks with the station, where crew members on board can harvest its supplies.

 Reusing a spacecraft isn't new.
 The NASA space shuttles, for example, made multiple trips to orbit.

 But the endeavor is a landmark for the growing commercial space industry.
-Traditionally, space travel has been the work of governments, because corporations have been averse to the daunting risks and astronomical costs involved in space travel.
+Traditionally, space travel has been the work of governments because corporations have been averse to the daunting risks and astronomical costs involved in space travel.
 But over the past decade-plus, SpaceX -- and a few other competing private space companies like Blue Origin, United Launch Alliance and Orbital ATK -- have upended that notion.

-Related: SpaceX launches used rocket and then lands it
+Related: SpaceX launched a used rocket and then landed it again

-If all goes well after tonight's launch, the Dragon will whisk through orbit until it nears the space station on June 4.
-Then, a giant robotic arm attached to the space station will swing out to capture the Dragon.
-It can then dock with the station, where crew members on board can harvest its supplies.

-On this trip, the Dragon will deliver nearly 6,000 pounds of supplies -- everything from food for the crew to fruit flies and rodents that will be used in various experiments.

-The space station currently has three astronauts on board: two from the United States, and one from Russia.
-Two people -- cosmonaut Oleg Novitskiy of Russia and French astronaut Thomas Pesquet of the European Space Agency -- recently left the station and returned to Earth on Friday.
-They spent 194 days on board.

-The Dragon will stay docked for about a month, and it will be loaded with lab results and garbage before it heads home.
-The Dragon will then make a splash landing in the ocean, where it can be recovered by SpaceX.

-Reusing a spacecraft will mark another huge step forward in SpaceX's efforts to bring down the cost of spaceflight.
+Reusing a spacecraft also marks another huge step forward in SpaceX's efforts to bring down the cost of spaceflight.

 In March, SpaceX became the first company to launch, land and then reuse the first stage of an orbital-class rocket.
 Musk also said the company recovered at least a portion of the rocket's fairing -- a rocket add-on that can house satellites -- after that launch.